Background Events, September 1939-March 1940

 miles S by E of Orfordness.

-Minesweeping trawler
+Minesweeping trawler WASHINGTON (209grt,

-WASHINGTON (209grt, Skipper J A.Jennison
+Skipper J A.Jennison RNR)

-RNR) was sunk off Caister near
+was sunk off Caister near

-Great Yarmouth on a mine laid by U.59 on the 5th; seven crew were lost and
+Great Yarmouth on a mine laid by U.59 on the 5th; seven crew

 there was only one survivor.

-U.31 sank Swedish steamer
+U.31 sank Swedish steamer VINGA (1974grt) in

-VINGA (1974grt) in 56‑25N, 01‑08E, but all her crew
+56‑25N, 01‑08E, but all her crew

 were rescued by Danish steamer TRANSPORTER (1561grt).

-U.31 sank Norwegian steamer
+U.31 sank Norwegian steamer FOINA (1674grt) in

-FOINA (1674grt) in the North Sea NW of Rattray Head with the loss
+the North Sea NW of Rattray Head with the loss

 of 18 crew.